SoftwareBrothers/adminjs-changelog/2022/may.md

 ## adminjs
 - fixed issues in bulk action type;
-- added an option in `AdminJSOption`s to set a default 'perPage' setting;
+- added an option in `AdminJSOptions` to set a default 'perPage' setting;
 - fixed an issue where an empty record was being returned on error.

 ## @adminjs/mongoose